How to Invest in Crypto: A Guide for Beginners

 Do you need a degree to be a crypto investor?

 You don’t need a degree to invest your own money or assets.
-Anyone with a valid form of identification and bank account can invest in cryptocurrency.
+Anyone with a valid form of identification and a bank account can invest in cryptocurrency.
 However, taking a course online can help you gain an in-depth understanding of different coins, platforms, and the direction of the cryptocurrency industry.
 If you want to invest in cryptocurrency for others, you will likely need a degree or certification in finance or investing to land a position in this field.

 Top courses and certifications that can help in crypto investing

-The Cryptocurrency Certification Consortium (C4) is a non-profit organization that offers certifications for professionals who want to demonstrate their knowledge of cryptocurrency.
+The CryptoCurrency Certification Consortium (C4) is a non-profit organization that offers certifications for professionals who want to demonstrate their knowledge of cryptocurrency.
 Its certifications include the three listed below and a Spanish version of the Certified Bitcoin Professional certificate:

 • Certified Ethereum Professional (CEP)